wgascarosas/cse15l-lab-reports/lab-report-1-week-2.md

 `./HelloWorld.java`

-typing that involved 15 total keystrokes.
+typing that involved 16 total keystrokes.
 Each time we want to re run to program we would have to type in all of it again.
 We can save keystrokes though by simply using the arrow keys specifically the up arrow key.
-This will allow for us to cycle through old commands and since the command above was the last command entered we simply press one keystroke to re run the program.
-This cuts down 15 keystrokes to just one.
+This will allow for us to cycle through old commands and since the command above was the last command entered we simply press two keystrokes to re run the program.
+This cuts down 15 keystrokes to just two. (pressing enter counts as a keystroke)